Zero to 180 – Three Minute Magic

 Pre-Herb Alpert

-Curious to learn more about the path that led trumpeter Tonni Kalash (born in San Francisco) to King Records, where he recorded his one and only release as a solo artist in 1962, “The Boss” — a guitar instrumental accented with trumpet flourishes — backed with “Shuckin’,” a Latin-flavored instrumental that would not have sounded out of place on a Herb Alpert & the Tijuana Brass album (Alpert’s debut LP, in fact, was released that same year).
+Some of us are curious to learn more about the path that led trumpeter Tonni Kalash (born in San Francisco) to King Records, where he recorded his one and only release as a solo artist in 1962, “The Boss” — a guitar instrumental accented with trumpet flourishes — backed with “Shuckin’,” a Latin-flavored instrumental that would not have sounded out of place on a Herb Alpert & the Tijuana Brass album (Alpert’s debut LP, in fact, was released that same year).

 The Boss